Davonne007-TX/Davonne007-TX/README.md

 🧠 About Me
 * 💻 Currently building websites for local small businesses
+* 🌱 Building projcts in React.js, React Router, gettting into TypeScript
-* 🌱 Learning TypeScript, React.js, and deepening my JavaScript knowledge
+* 🔥 Strengthening my JavaScript skills and overall fundementals
-* 🎯 Working toward full-stack development (Node.js + Express + databases)
+* 🎯 Pursuing Full-Stack Development using Node.js, Express, and technologies in the Java ecosystem
-* 🤖 Exploring AI technologies—it's the future and I want to be part of it
+* 🤖 Exploring AI technologies.
+It is the future and I want to be part of it.
+Currently using Claude, ChatGPT, Google Gemini.
 * 🎨 Background in sales, leadership, and a passion for creative marketing

 🎮 Hobbies